 A minimum 10-gallon tank is recommended for this animal's enclosure, although two or three frogs can be housed in a tank of this size.
 A larger number of frogs will happily live together in a larger tank; plan on about 4 gallons of tank space per frog.
 The long style aquariums provide more floor space for their size.
 A secure lid is a necessity, as these active little frogs will escape given the chance.
 The top should allow adequate ventilation.

-A semi-aquatic tank is an ideal set up, with a third to half of the tank a designated land area and the remainder as water about 2 to 4 inches deep.
+A semi-aquatic tank is an ideal set up, with a third to half of the tank a designated land area and the remainder as water about two to four inches deep.
 The land area could have rocks, which should be smooth to prevent injury to delicate frog skin, damp moss, plants and some areas to hide.

 A heater is not usually necessary as these frogs can handle room temperature, although warmer temperatures are considered better.
 Aim for between 75 and 78 degrees.
 A basking area can be set up with a low wattage lamp; use a thermometer and aim for a temperature of about 78 degrees.